bertilmuth/requirementsascode/README.md

 # subprojects
 * [requirementsascodecore](https://github.com/bertilmuth/requirementsascode/tree/master/requirementsascodecore): the core library to be used, with no third-party dependencies.
 * [requirementsascodeexamples](https://github.com/bertilmuth/requirementsascode/tree/master/requirementsascodeexamples): example projects illustrating the use of requirementsascodecore.

-# why
-As long as a requirement is still under discussion, it makes sense to have a lightweight documentation of it outside the code, maybe as part of a backlog or a lightweight specification.
-As soon as a requirement is implemented, the code itself becomes the most reliable "source of truth" for the requirements and its realization.

-Thus, requirementsascode proposes to document requirements in the code itself.
-A specific part of the code controls both the behavior of the application and documents the requirements in a formal way.
-The requirement documentation is similar to [user goal level use case](https://en.wikipedia.org/wiki/Use_case#Goal_levels) narratives (inside the code).

 # benefits
 * Perform impact analysis of changes: how does a change to a requirement affect the software components?